 CM modules will impart additional skills in areas such as technology management, business administration, communication, project management, patent law, contract law, etc.

 In the module description (download pdf) you find the entire language information per module divided into the following categories:

-Based on selected examples this modul imparts the scientific and technological basics as well as the possibilities and the perspectives of the micro- and nanotechnologies.
-The students should become sensitve to the enormous potential of applications of this field and acquire a certain ability in handling it.
+Based on selected examples, this module imparts the scientific and technological basics as well as the possibilities and the perspectives of the micro- and nanotechnologies to the participants.
+The students will become aware of the enormous potential of applications of this field and acquire a certain ability in handling it.

 Basic knowledge in chemistry and physics

-- the students know the the scientific and technological basics of this technology
+- the students know the scientific and technological basics of this technology

 - the students have a general unterstanding of the numerous fields of the micro- and nanotechnologies and their applications